Lebanese Forces (militia): Battle of East Sidon and Withdrawal

+The Tripartite Agreement And The Second Internal Lebanese Forces Uprising

-On March 12, 1985, Samir Geagea, Elie Hobeika and Karim Pakradouni rebelled against Abou Nader's command, ostensibly to take the Lebanese Forces back to its original path.
-The relationship between Geagea and Hobeika soon broke down, however, and Hobeika began secret negotiations with the Syrians.
-On December 28, 1985, he signed the Tripartite Accord, against the wishes of Geagea and most of the other leading Christian figures.
-Claiming that the Tripartite Accord gave Syria unlimited power in Lebanon, Geagea mobilized factions inside the Lebanese Forces and on January 15, 1986, attacked Hobeika's headquarters in Karantina.
+On 28 December 1985, Elie Hobeika signed the Tripartite Accord, against the wishes of Geagea and most of the other leading Christian figures.
+Claiming that the Tripartite Accord gave Syria unlimited power in Lebanon, Geagea mobilized factions inside the Lebanese Forces and on 15 January 1986, attacked Hobeika's headquarters in Karantina.
 Hobeika surrendered and fled, first to Paris and subsequently to Damascus, Syria.
 He then moved to Zahlé with tens of his fighters where he prepared for an attack against East Beirut.
-On September 27, 1986, Hobeika's forces tried to take over the Achrafieh neighborhood of Beirut but the Lebanese Forces of Geagea's command held them back.
+On 27 September 1986, Hobeika's forces tried to take over the Achrafieh neighborhood of Beirut but the Lebanese Forces of Geagea's command held them back.

 This failed attempt by Hobeika was the last episode of internal struggles in East Beirut during Amine Gemayel's mandate.
 As a result, the Lebanese Forces led by Geagea were the only major force on ground.
 During two years of frail peace, Geagea launched a drive to re-equip and reorganize the Lebanese Forces.
 He also instituted a social welfare program in areas controlled by Geagea's party.
 The Lebanese Forces also cut its relations with Israel and emphasized relations with the Arab states, mainly Iraq but also Saudi Arabia, Jordan, and Egypt.

-The Elimination War (1988–1990)
+The LF under Samir Geagea (1986–1994)

 Two rival governments contended for recognition following Amine Gemayel's departure from the Presidency in September 1988, one a mainly Christian government and the other a government of Muslims and Lebanese Leftists.
 The Lebanese Forces initially supported the military Christian government led by Gen. Michel Aoun, the commander of the Lebanese Army.
-However, clashes erupted between the Lebanese Forces and the Lebanese Army under the control of Michel Aoun on February 14, 1989.
+However, clashes erupted between the Lebanese Forces and the Lebanese Army under the control of Michel Aoun on 14 February 1989.
 These clashes were stopped, and after a meeting in Bkerké, the Lebanese Forces handed the national ports which it controlled to Aoun's government under pressure from the Lebanese National Army.

 Geagea initially supported Aoun's "Liberation War" against the Syrian army, but then agreed to the Taif Agreement, which was signed by the Lebanese deputies on 24 October 1989 in Saudi Arabia and demanded an immediate ceasefire.
 Aoun's main objection to the Taif Agreement was its vagueness as to Syrian withdrawal from the country.
 He rejected it vowing that he "would not sign over the country."
-Fierce fighting in East Beirut broke out between the two, called the "Elimination War" on January 31, 1990.
+Fierce fighting in East Beirut broke out between the two, called the "Elimination War" on 31 January 1990.